 Our CS Fundamentals workshop prepares K-5 educators to teach computer science basics using Code.org’s Computer Science Fundamentals curriculum.
 CS Fundamentals is designed to be fun and engaging and blends online and "unplugged" non-computer activities to teach students computational thinking, problem-solving, programming concepts and digital citizenship.

-11th annual Emoti-Con NYC Youth Digital Media and Technology Challenge
+The annual Emoti-Con NYC Youth Digital Media and Technology Challenge

 Emoti-Con is NYC’s biggest showcase for young designers, makers, technologists, and tinkerers who believe in digital innovation as a tool for positive change in the world around them.
 Students network with peers and professionals, and share digital media and technology projects that reflect a range of interest areas and address pressing issues.

-Save the Date: The 2019 Diversity in Tech Awards
+The 2020 Diversity in Tech Awards

 Start your Mouse Membership!